Generalized 3x + 1 Mappings : counting cycles: Original Collatz and problems

 The solution of the equations

-makes it possible to determine the number of minimal integers $n_{k_1} + n_{k_2}$ between $m = C$ (the least integer) and $R$ being part of a cycle.
+makes it possible to determine the number of minimal integers $u + v$ between $m=C$ (the least integer) and $R$ being part of a cycle.
 All these integers start different sequences in this interval.
 The first equation gives the first integers of the cycle supposing that all transformations are of type $(4n \pm 1)/3$.
 The second equation gives the last integers supposing that all transformations are of type $2n/3$.
-As $R$ increases very rapidly in front of $C$, so does the number $n_{k_1} + n_{k_2}$ and, the existence of the cycles becomes more and more unlikely.
+As $R$ increases very rapidly in front of $C$, so does the number $u + v$.